tferracina/ArDCA-Python/writeup.typ

   P(bold(sigma)) = 1 / Z exp(sum_(i=1)^L h_i (sigma_i) + sum_(1 <= i < j <= L) J_(i j)(sigma_i, sigma_j)).
 $ <potts>

-An important point of the Potts model--anticipating further exploration--is that it is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
+It is important to note--anticipating further exploration--that the Potts model is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
 Without a gauge choice, the parameters will not be uniquely identifiable and the norms of $J$ can be misleading, hindering the process of optimization.
 Some common gauges, which will be explored in detail further, are reference states, zero-sum, and defining it implicitly via regularization.

 == Direct Coupling Analysis
-Naively, correlations in the alignment can be capture by covariance, but this simple approach will not be able to separate the direct correlations, arising from structural or functional contacts, and the indirect correlations, which are propagated via other residues.
-Taking the empirical frequencies as before we can define the covariance matrix:
+Naively, correlations in the alignment can be captured by covariance, but this simple approach will not be able to separate the direct correlations, arising from structural or functional contacts, and the indirect correlations, propagated via other residues.
+With empirical frequencies as before, we can define the covariance matrix:
 $
   C_(i j)(A,B)=f_(i j) (A,B) - f_i (A)f_j (B).
 $ <corr>